kingsgroupos/archivist/README.md

 <a name="easyjson"></a>
 ## Fast Loading

 <a href="https://github.com/edwingeng/easyjson-alt" target="_blank">easyjson</a> can dramatically increase the speed of config loading.
-Turn on `--x-easyjson` to earn the benefit.
+Turn on `--x-easyjson` to enable the benefit.

 ```
 archivist generate --outputDir=foo/conf --pkg=conf --x-easyjson 'foo/json/*.json'